 Skip to Main Content

-Annotations and Evaluating Sources
+Annotations & Evaluating Sources

 Evaluating Sources

 Evaluating sources is a critical aspect of information literacy.
 Whenever we encounter information, we subconsciously make judgments about it.
 The process of evaluating sources prompts you to bring these judgments to a conscious level, deepening your capacity to engage with information effectively.
+You will consider how information is created, packaged, and transmitted so you can then put it into context.
+These skills help you to create better work, write better papers, and be a better friend!

 Any source of information can (and should) be evaluated, whether it is a TikTok video or a scholarly article.
-When you step back and consider a source, you may realize its information is outdated or otherwise incorrect.
+When you step back and evaluate a source, you may realize its information is outdated or otherwise incorrect.

-Some basic questions to consider:
+Some questions to consider:

 • Who made it?
 Why?